-I’m a Russian tourist, this is an overview of top Things to do in Morocco in 2021.
+I’m a Russian tourist, this is an overview of the top Things to do in Morocco in 2022.
 I don’t like double standards when the hotel is forbidden to serve alcohol and cook pork.
 While elderly German Frau sunbathing around the pool topless.
 I don’t like it when clone cities are built for these Frau.
-Their husbands, children, and grandchildren differing only in names, geographical locations on the map.
+Their husbands, children, and grandchildren differ only in names, geographical locations on the map.
 And the cost of a lounger under the scorching sun.
 When they propose to judge the Rolex mechanism by a forgery.
-The whole of Russia in the city of Sochi.
+The whole of Russia is in the city of Sochi.
 The Nusa Dua reservation about the island of Bali, and in Agadir about the whole of Morocco.

 They say that once the word “Agadir” meant “barn”.
 Apparently, the same one on the site of which in 1505 the navigator João Lopez Segeira built the misanthrope’s refuge.
 An impregnable fortification for himself alone.
 The barn turned into a fortress.
 Put down its stone roots throughout the lowland, reached the ocean.
 Having survived the glory of a shopping center.
 Became the main resort town of the country.
 Now, instead of grain, it is filled with the pale-skinned bodies of tormented tourists.
 Moroccans are proud of Agadir.

 The pearl of modern tourism